-Unfortunately, this approach has several crucial limitations to be applied to our setting. \begin{enumerate} \item Our goal is to calculate the \textit{untruncated} first moment $\E \bZ_{\lambda}$.
-Since the underlying spin system $\Omega$ is infinite, Stirling's approximation is inaccurate and the exponent in the polynomial correction term, $O_{L}(1)$ in the equation above, tends to infinity as $L$ tends to infinity. \item The contribution from frozen configurations having free cycles cannot be analyzed by the above formula. \end{enumerate} Instead, we decompose $\E \bZ_\lambda$ in terms of a different type of empirical measures.
-Rather than revealing the whole information of $H$, we will record $n_\fff$, namely the number of free component $\fff\in \mathscr{F}$.
+Unfortunately, this approach has several crucial limitations to apply to our setting: \begin{enumerate} \item Our goal is to calculate the \textit{untruncated} first moment $\E \bZ_{\lambda}$.
+Since the underlying spin system $\Omega$ is infinite, Stirling's approximation is inaccurate and the exponent in the polynomial correction term, $O_{L}(1)$ in the equation above, tends to infinity as $L$ tends to infinity. \item The contribution from frozen configurations having free cycles cannot be analyzed by the above formula. \end{enumerate} Instead, we decompose $\E \bZ_\lambda$ in terms of a different type of empirical measure.
+Rather than revealing information on $H$, we will record $n_\fff$, namely the number of free components $\fff\in \mathscr{F}$.
 For the variables, clauses and edges that are not included in a free component, we record their profile as in Definition \ref{def:empiricalssz}.
 To formalize this idea, define the collections $\dot{\partial}^\bullet, \hat{\partial}^\bullet$ of \textit{non-free colors} by

 which are the colors that can be adjacent to a variable or a clause outside of the free components.
 Similarly, we define $\partial$ to be the non-free colors which can be boundary colors of free components: